mocklis/mocklis.docs/source/getting-started/index.rst

 that look simple very difficult.
 Fine-tuning layout of code springs to mind.
 It also makes some things that seem insanely difficult almost trivial.
 Using type parameters is one such case.

-Mocklis will very happily let you declare mock classes with open type parameters, or with some open and some closed, in any (valid) combination.
+Mocklis will very happily let you declare `Mock classes` with open type parameters, or with some open and some closed, in any (valid) combination.
 And Roslyn somehow sorts it out.
 Try for instance this:

 .. sourcecode:: csharp